hack4impact-uiuc/bridge/CONTRIBUTING.md

 - components should have access to the appropriate system and styling props (e.g. `width`, `onClick`, `m`)
 - every component should have access to `COMMON` (exported in `src/utils/constants.js`)
-- for more system props, look at [styled-system API](https://styled-system.com/api)
+- for more common/system props, look at [styled-system API](https://styled-system.com/api)

 **Theme**